JustKooba/Dictionary-app/README.md

 # Dictionary app
 this is a frontend mentor coding challenge.
-In that challenge you have to recreate the design of a example dictionary app.
+In that challenge you have to recreate the design of an example dictionary app.

 ## Design